keathley/keathley.github.io/_posts/2020/2020-07-20-telemetry-conventions.md

 Unless there's no other way to provide telemetry, you should be executing your events from your core library code.
-The only reasons to use middleware would be for users to opt-in to telemetry or for customization of your telemetry events.
+The only reasons to use middleware would be for users to opt-in to telemetry or for customization of your telemetry event names.
 But, telemetry is _already_ opt-in.
 Users have to attach handlers to your events and executing an event with no handler is low-cost.

-Allowing users to customize the events isn't something you should do, as we've already discussed.
+Allowing users to customize the event names isn't something you should do, as we've already discussed.

 A major problem with emiting telemetry in middleware is that it necessarily means that you aren't getting the full trace.
 You won't be capturing the time between your library being called and your library calling the telemetry middleware.
 This problem gets worse if the user happens to place the middleware after other, potentially expensive, middleware.

-Middleware is less precise and only serves to make your users lives more complicated.
-If you have no other way to provide telemetry from your library, by all means, use middleware.
+The end result is a solution that is less precise and error prone.
+If you have no other solution, by all means, provide a middleware.
 But otherwise, avoid it.

 ## Durations should be in native units (or explicitly stated)